Math 511: Linear Algebra

 Point $P = (1,1,2)$ is not on the plane as $2(1) + 2(1) + 1(2) = 6 \neq 0$.

-• The distance from the point $P$ to the plane is the length of the projection vector $\mathbf{p}$ from vector $\mathbf{v}$ onto the normal vector.
-That is, the distance from the point $P$ to the plane is the scalar component of vector $\mathbf{v}$ onto the normal vector $\mathbf{n}$.
+The distance from the point $P$ to the plane is the length of the projection vector of $\mathbf{p}$ onto the normal vector $\mathbf{n}$.
+That is, the distance from the point $P$ to the plane is the scalar component of vector $\mathbf{p}$ onto the normal vector $\mathbf{n}$.

 $$ \text{Comp}_{\mathbf{n}}\mathbf{v} = \dfrac{\mathbf{v}\cdot\mathbf{n}}{\left\|\mathbf{n}\right\|} = \dfrac{ (2)(1) + (2)(1) + (1)(2)}{\sqrt{1^2 + 2^2 + 2^2}} = \dfrac{6}{\sqrt{9}} = 2 $$

 It is often useful to think of dot product in terms of matrix multiplication.
-For vectors $\mathbf{u}$ and $\mathbf{u}$ in $\mathbb{R}^n$,
+For vectors $\mathbf{u}$ and $\mathbf{v}$ in $\mathbb{R}^n$,

 $$ \mathbf{u}\cdot\mathbf{v} = \mathbf{v}^T\mathbf{u} = \displaystyle\sum_{k=1}^n u_kv_k $$